-When you’re engaged in online learning, you need to make sure that you don’t have any distractions open on your laptop.
+When you’re engaged in online learning, you need to make sure that you don’t have any distractions open on your laptop or chromebook..
 This means closing any other active tabs, so that you’re not drawn to them.
 For instance, it isn’t advisable to have your Facebook page running while you’re logged into your student portal.
 The minute that you receive a message, you’ll be tempted to go and reply to it, meaning you’ll be distracted for some time.
 Make sure to separate social media from your learning time.

 Form Study Groups